 How to Fix “OK Google”/Access with Voice match option Greyed out

 When I encountered the problem, I crawled over many forums and after some time, I founded the Reason

 Google app should be a System app so Access with Voice match can work

 If you are facing the problem you must be on a custom ROM with Pico Gapps installed.
-If yes, Pico doesn’t include Google app so it will not be installed as a System app.
+If yes, the Pico GApps package doesn’t include Google app so it will not be installed as a System app.

-If your smartphone is old and came with the previous Android version then the chances are that Google app is not a system app.
+If your smartphone is old and came with the Older Android versions then the chances are that Google app didn’t came as System app by default.

-How to fix “Access with Voice match” option greyed out
+How to fix the “Access with Voice Match” option greyed out

 Make the Google app a System app and that’s it, Problem Solved.

 There are many methods to make a user app a system app but I am going to show you the best one

 Fix 1: Make Google a system app by using Magisk Module (App systemizer)